martingaston/tdd-by-example-typescript/notes/money.md

 Chapter 9-11 - Now we end up gutting out the `Franc` and `Dollar` classes as we can rely on the factory methods.
 We slowly lift up the responsibilities of the business logic, the constructors and times methods, until we're able to replace a `Dollar`/`Franc` with just a `Currency`.

 This also means we lose the circular dependency and can consolidate all our code into a single `Money` class.
 So tidy!
 We also eliminate old tests that we don't need anymore.

+Chapter 14 - A big difference between the Java implementation in the book and TypeScript is that TS/JS can't index an object on anything other than a `string` or `number`, whereas a Java `Hashmap` looks like it can take any object with a `hashcode` method as a key.
+TS has indexable types so I created a private helper function on `Bank` that took two the two currencies and turned them into a string for indexing.

+I also originally had a tuple to pair the currencies, but switched to an object (with interface `CurrencyPair`) for clearer code.